RaphaelEjike/RaphaelEjike/README.md

 ## Objective

-Over the years, I have documented my journey in client services and cybersecurity through my  <a href="https://www.youtube.com/@mysystemcenter818">YouTube channel</a> and  <a href="https://raphaelejike.blogspot.com">old Blogspot</a>.
+Over the years, I have documented my journey in client services and cybersecurity through my old <a href="https://www.youtube.com/@mysystemcenter818">YouTube channel</a> and  <a href="https://raphaelejike.blogspot.com">Blogspot</a>.
 Gradually, I will transfer most of this relevant knowledge to my GitHub.
 In my opinion, GitHub is an excellent platform for sharing knowledge with colleagues, friends, and family.